 There are numerous items to check in this case: Power is turned off, pilot is in need of service, or coil is burned out.
 Many OEM’s claim this cannot happen with their designs but don’t believe them.
 It happens to all of them – no exceptions.

-Call us toll free at 888-484-5169 today to find out more about our superior products and services, or simply complete our online contact form now!SAFE Air Valve Company
+Call us toll free at 888-484-5169 Today to find out more about our superior products and services, or E-mail Us your questions!

 8766 Tyler Blvd.